kcodogwu/responsive-images-udacity/README.md

 # Responsive Images: Project Part 1 #

+> ## NB
+> This is does not contain the original files and file structure that comes with this course.
+> I made modifications so that I could deploy the project locally on my Windows laptop as a NodeJS project.
+> Get the original project from this link: [http://udacity.github.io/responsive-images/downloads/RI-Project-Part-1-Start.zip](http://udacity.github.io/responsive-images/downloads/RI-Project-Part-1-Start.zip).

 ## Your Goals: ##

 * Make the images fit in their containers in the viewport.